-Health care providers who accept Medicaid can include physician groups, ambulance transportation providers, physican groups, durable medical equipment (DME) providers, home health agencies and personal care assistance providers.
+Health care providers who accept Medicaid can include physician groups, ambulance transportation providers, durable medical equipment (DME) providers, home health agencies and personal care assistance providers.

 Medicaid is a joint federal and state government program, and the government wants to make sure the program is not abused by the providers.
-Depending on the state, Minnesota, Texas and Florida providers and suppliers may need a Medicaid Provider Bond.
+Depending on the state, Minnesota (MN), Texas (TX) and Florida (FL) providers and suppliers may need a Medicaid Provider Bond.

 The State of Florida Agency for Health Care Administration (AHCA) may require physician groups, transportation providers, independent laboratories, durable medical equipment (DME), home and community based services (HCBS) and home health agency’s providers to obtain a bond based on the following:

-4. Physician groups with 50% or more ownership by non-physicians requires a surety bond.
-The exception is if the physician group is owned by a non-profit entity; then a bond is not required.
+- Physician groups with 50% or more ownership by non-physicians requires a surety bond.
+The exception is if the physician group is owned by a non-profit entity, a surety bond is not required.

 The State of Minnesota Department of Human Services requires personal care assistance (PCA's) that are Medicare-certified Class A licensed home health agencies, personal care provider organizations, and PCA Choice agencies to obtain a surety bond based on the following:

-1. An initial start-up agency provider is required to have a $50,000 bond.
+- An initial start-up agency provider is required to have a $50,000 surety bond.

-5. In addition to the bond requirement, the state also requires a $20,000 fidelity bond.
+- In addition to the surety bond requirement, the state also requires a $20,000 fidelity bond.

 The State of Texas Health and Human Services Commission & Healthcare Partnership (TMHP) requires durable medical equipment (DME) suppliers and ambulance and air ambulance providers to obtain a surety bond based on the following:

-2. Ambulance (non-government) providers are required to have a $50,000surety bond for each license they are re-enrolling.
+- Ambulance (non-government) providers are required to have a $50,000 surety bond for each license they are re-enrolling.

-3. If the business has multiple locations the total bond amount increases by $50,000 for each location (example: three locations will have one bond form with a $150,000 bond amount).
+- If the business has multiple locations the total bond amount increases by $50,000 for each location (example: three locations will have one bond form with a $150,000 surety bond amount).

 How Much Will This Bond Cost?

-The premium that you pay for a Medicaid Provider Bond varies and is dependent on the state requiring the bond, the bond amount and personal credit.
+The premium that you pay for a Medicaid Provider Surety Bond varies and is dependent on the state requiring the bond, the bond amount and personal credit.
+Our rates start at 1% of the bond amount with good credit.
 For bond amounts exceeding $50,000, personal and business financial statements are required.